On this page

 - Hepatitis C infection must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis.

-- The main mode of transmission is via blood-to-blood contact.
+- The main mode of transmission is via blood-to-blood contact, particularly through shared injecting drug equipment.

 - There is no vaccine available for hepatitis C.